CLMBRs/ultk/README.md

 ## Introduction

-ALTK is a software library that aims to support research in [Unnatural Language Semantics](https://gu-clasp.github.io/static/951dfcd6d280ce7416e79e206c291358/clasp.pdf) -- a program in linguistics and cognitive science that tries to describe and explain the properties of natural languages by comparing them to the much larger set of mathematically possible languages.
+ALTK is a software library that aims to support [efficient communication analyses](images/mit-altk.pdf) of natural language.
+This is a line of research that aims to explain why natural languages have the structure that they do in terms competing pressures to minimize cognitive complexity and maximize communicative accuracy.

-A current focus is on *efficient communication*: determining whether linguistic meanings are optimized for a trade-off between cognitive complexity and communicative precision.

 Key features: